Also known as mapping, Shipping Rules allow you to automate processing your orders within ShippingEasy. This saves you time and effort.

 If an order has a status of Awaiting Shipment - OR - Partially Shipped, then this shipping rule will be applied to the order.

-How do I control what the shipping rule does to the order?
+How do I control what Actions a Shipping Rule applies to the order?

 Here is an example with two actions: